samisyd/AWS-GenAI_AIML/geminiapp/Readme.md

 # Gemini Chatbot with Streamlit

-A conversational question-answer chatbot built with Streamlit and Google's Gemini Pro API.
+A conversational question-answer chatbot built with Streamlit and Google's Gemini gemini-2.5-flash API.
 The chatbot automatically saves all conversations and displays them in a beautiful chat interface.
 Features

     💬 Conversational Q&A chatbot using Gemini Pro